bcgsc/pori_ipr_api/database_for_new_deployment/README.md

 1. create the empty db
 2. load the data, but not the triggers (cleaning the db requires these triggers to be absent)
-3. run the clean db script
+3. run the clean db script used for creating the demo; then run the prep db script to create the pori admin user
 4. load the triggers